remlapmot/mrrobust/README.md

 . net install grc1leg, from(http://www.stata.com/users/vwiggins)
 ```

-Then to install `mrrobust` issue in Stata (in versions 13 and above):
+To install `mrrobust` issue in Stata (in versions 13 and above):
 ```
 . net install mrrobust, from(https://raw.github.com/remlapmot/mrrobust/master/) replace
 ```

-If you have previously installed the package and `net install` fails with an error message that there are two copies of the package installed simply run `adoupdate`.
+If you have previously installed the package and the `net install` command above fails with an error message that there are two copies of the package installed simply run `adoupdate`.
 Also run `adoupdate` to check for updates.
 To update the package if you know an update is available run:
 ```
 . adoupdate mrrobust, update
 ```

-There is a summary helpfile listing the commands:
+There is a summary helpfile:
 ```
 . help mrrobust
 ```

-To view the helpfiles, which have examples near the end, for each command issue:
+The helpfile for each command has an example near the end:
 ```
 . help mrratio
 . help mrivests